heptarch/heptarch.github.io/drafts/SAEPage.md

 As we expect, the linear decoder quickly degrades beyond $\alpha = 1$, while the sparse LASSO decoders also decay more quickly as $\rho$ increases, or put differently, sparsity decreases.
-This makes sense too; the less sparse things are, the harder it is to recover!
+This makes sense too; the denser features are, the harder to disentangle!
 But there is a mysterious consistency lurking in these plots.
 Although the LASSO curves behave differently, they also hit a fixed value of support recovery (just below $0.5$, indicated by a solid line) for a